Go directly to product information

 Save:

-• store your Tasmanian pepper in closed packaging
+• store your tasmanian pepper in a closed container

 • preferably store in a dark, dry and cool place

-Would you like to know what this Tasmanian pepper tastes like??
+Want to know what this Tasmanian pepper tastes like?

 Batch number